prysmaticlabs/documentation/website/docs/advanced/builder.md

 - circuit breaker is not triggered
 - validator is registered (beacon API was successfully called to save to local storage)

-If all checks are satisfied then 5.
-Builder via Relay URL will be used to get the execution payload which contains the transactions and build a blinded block.
-However, if the checks do not pass then the beacon node will fall back to 4.
+If all checks are satisfied, then 5.
+Builder: connected via relay URL will be used to get the execution payload (which contains the transactions) and build a blinded block.
+However, if the checks do not pass, then the beacon node will fall back to 4.
 Local Execution Client.

 ## 4. Local execution client: kept in sync and up to date